Multigrain Sourdough Bread

 This post may contain affiliate links, please visit our privacy policy for details.

 This Multigrain Sourdough Bread is guaranteed to be your new favorite bake!
 A crunchy crust on the outside, light and soft on the inside, and loaded with FIVE different whole grains.
 It’s truly the most delicious sourdough bread.
 The best part?
 It’s SO much better than store-bought…and makes beautiful companion to your breakfast or dinner table.
 It’s actually so much easier to make than you would think and oh so impressive.
 Best served toasted with a generous smear of salted butter or even thinly sliced avocado.
 Trust me, you will LOVE this bread.
-It’s the good-for-you sourdough you’ve been waiting for.
-Serve alongside your favorite breakfasts for a wonderful and healthy toast, with dinner, or simply on its own.
+Serve alongside your favorite breakfasts for delicious toast, with dinner, or simply on its own.
 SO.
 GOOD.

 About The Recipe